TL;DR

 Sample output

-A useful 3-sentence readout: “Week-1 retention has lifted from 24-27% to 30-33% across the last 6 cohorts — directional improvement, with cohort-to-cohort noise of about 3 points.
+A useful 3-sentence readout: “Week-1 retention has lifted from 24-27% to 30-33% across the last 6 cohorts, directional improvement with cohort-to-cohort noise of about 3 points.
 All cohorts flatten by week 4 and the W1-to-W8 gap has not narrowed; what we’ve fixed is the cold start, not the long-term hold.
-The cohort from Aug 15 shows 47% W1 on 412 users — that lines up with the AppSumo deal, and these users are still over-represented in week-8 active users, which suggests deal-driven users are surviving longer than expected, not that overall retention shifted.”
+The Aug 15 cohort shows 47% W1 on 412 users, which lines up with the AppSumo deal, and these users are still over-represented in week-8 active users, suggesting deal-driven users are surviving longer than expected rather than overall retention shifting.”

 A useful “next chart” line: “Next chart I would pull: per-cohort week-4 to week-8 retention only, to confirm the long-tail is genuinely flat across the recent improvement and not lagging.”

-A useful Slack-version one-liner: “W1 retention is up ~6 points across the last 6 cohorts (24-27 → 30-33), but the long-tail looks the same — we fixed onboarding, not stickiness.
+A useful Slack one-liner: “W1 retention is up ~6 points across the last 6 cohorts (24-27 → 30-33), but the long-tail looks the same; we fixed onboarding, not stickiness.
 Aug 15 cohort is the one to look at this week.”

 How to refine

-- Force specific numbers: “Replace any phrase like ‘recent cohorts have improved’ or ‘long-tail looks stable’ with the actual number range — e.g., ‘W1 moved from 24-27% to 30-33% across the last 6 cohorts.’
-If the model can’t be specific, the data doesn’t support the claim.”
+- Force specific numbers: “Replace any phrase like ‘recent cohorts have improved’ or ‘long-tail looks stable’ with the actual number range, e.g., ‘W1 moved from 24-27% to 30-33% across the last 6 cohorts.’
+If you can’t be specific, the data doesn’t support the claim.”

 - Make the long-tail check explicit: “Compute the W1-to-W8 gap (or M1-to-M6) per cohort.
 Tell me whether the gap widens or narrows over the trailing 6 cohorts; that is the long-tail finding.”